lit/lit.dev/packages/lit-dev-content/site/articles/article/redux-reactive-controllers.md

 ## What is a Reactive Controller?

 Reactive Controllers are a programming pattern that makes it easy to share logic between components by hooking into a component’s reactive update lifecycle.
 They achieve this by expecting an object that exposes an interface rather than having to create a new component or subclassing like you would with a mixin.
+For those familiar with React, Reactive Controllers are similar to custom hooks, while mixins are analogous to higher-order components.

 One advantage of the Reactive Controller pattern is that it creates a **with** relationship rather than an **is** relationship.
 For example, a component that uses a Reactive Controller that incorporates Redux logic is a **component with Redux selector abilities**, whereas a mixin that does the same would mean that the **component is a Redux selector component**.
 This type of composability results in code that is more portable, self-contained, and easier to refactor.
 This is because components that inherit via subclassing are more closely coupled with the logic they inherit.